deniseearle/Analysis-of-Elite-MMA-Data/README.md

 # Analysis-of-Elite-MMA-Data
-This report provides supplementary material for an academic paper entitled "Examining the Key Technical Performance Indicators of Success in Elite Mixed Martial Arts by Weight Division and Fight Outcome"
+This repository provides supplementary material for an academic paper entitled "Examining the Key Technical Performance Indicators of Success in Elite Mixed Martial Arts by Weight Division and Fight Outcome", written by Liam McGrath, Johnny Bradley and Denise Earle from South East Technological University.
+The full report can be found on [RPubs](https://rpubs.com/earle_d/1224138).